AGRINFO AGRINFO logo

 Upcoming opportunities to give feedback

-Stakeholders can provide input to public consultations or give feedback on draft proposals for the following.
+Stakeholders will be able to provide input to public consultations or give feedback on draft proposals for the following.

-Timeline: Public consultation expected soon, adoption of the Regulation expected in third quarter of 2025.
+Timeline: Public consultation expected soon.
+Adoption expected in fourth quarter of 2025.

 Food safety